taijeronv/taijeronv_info/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "What I can do for you" subtitle = ""
+title = "What I can do for you..." subtitle = ""

 # Showcase personal skills or business features.